Velocidex/velociraptor-docs/content/artifact_references/pages/windows.ntfs.mft.md

   - name: AllDrives
     type: bool
     description: "Select MFT search on all attached ntfs drives."
+  - name: NTFS_INCLUDE_SHORT_NAMES
+    description: See all names referencing the file including short names.
+    type: bool

 sources:
   - query: |
-      -- The path to to the drive that holds the M}FT file (can be a pathspec) LET Drive <= pathspec(parse=MFTDrive, path_type="windows")
+      -- The path to to the drive that holds the MFT file (can be a pathspec) LET Drive <= pathspec(parse=MFTDrive, path_type="windows")

       -- time testing